 - Regarding speed, remember to check not only how FAST the vessel can go but also how she handles at a minimum planing speed.
 You’ll want to determine how well you can control it at variable speeds.

 - Check all the electronics on board, especially if it’s pre-owned.
 Not only should everything power on all right, but the screen visibility should also be adequate, whether it’s dark outside or there’s a lot of glare from sunshine.
 Does everything work as it should?
 Test it – don’t be shy.

 - Investigate other elements.
 What is the visibility like from the helm?
 Open and shut cupboards and storage areas to see if things stick or latch properly.
-Similarly, check how windows, doors, and skylights open and shut in case there are any issues.
+Similarly, check how windows, doors, and skylights open and shut in case of any issues.
 Take a look at the cabins while you’re out on the water and see if things are quiet and smooth or if passenger areas are comfortable.

 Trust your instincts.
 If you’re not happy after the sea trial, keep looking.
-If you are happy with the experience determine if a vessel survey is appropriate.
+If you are happy with the experience, determine if a vessel survey is appropriate.
 Only make an offer if you can see yourself enjoying many voyages without regrets.